leogambi/bitcoin-trust-prediction/README.md

 # Bitcoin Trust Prediction
-In this project I will predict trust scores between two bitcoin traders who never interacted with each others.
+In this project I will predict the trust scores between two bitcoin traders who have never interacted with each other.
-The data I am using are provided from the dataset Bitcoin Alpha trust weighted signed network.
+The data I am using comes from the Bitcoin Alpha trust weighted signed network dataset.

+The main goal of the project is to extract meaningful features from the network using data mining theories.
-Citations:
+## Citations:
 @inproceedings{kumar2016edge,
   title={Edge weight prediction in weighted signed networks}, author={Kumar, Srijan and Spezzano, Francesca and Subrahmanian, VS and Faloutsos, Christos},